-Elsa Larsen—Back in the day, your bookie was a friend: they knew your name, your favorite team, wrote you a ticket by hand, and celebrated when you came for a winning payout.[1]
-This is the Las Vegas sports-betting era that Parker remembers.[2]
-Parker was lucky enough to live in Nevada—at the time, the state held […]READ FULL ARTICLE
+Elsa Larsen (Elsa’s full Note was published in Vermont Law Review, Volume 47 and can be found here!) — Back in the day, your bookie was a friend: they knew your name, your favorite team, wrote you a ticket by hand, and celebrated when you came for a winning payout.[1]
+This is the Las Vegas […]READ FULL ARTICLE

 Submissions The Vermont Law Review continually seeks articles, commentaries, essays, and book reviews on any subject concerning recent developments in state, federal, Native American, or international law.